 The dapper bandleader whose crisp, melodic sound provided the soundtrack for British ballrooms and radio waves for decades.

-Charles Shadwell was the epitome of the British dance band conductor, a figure of elegance whose music floated from the Hotel Metropole in London to living rooms across the nation via the BBC.
-Leading his own orchestra from the 1920s onward, he cultivated a refined and accessible style perfect for the ballroom and the wireless.
-His long-running residency at the Metropole made his ensemble a fixture of London's nightlife, while BBC broadcasts cemented his household name status.
-Shadwell's repertoire was a mix of sweet melodies, light classics, and popular tunes of the day, all delivered with a precise, unfussy charm.
-He remained a active presence on the British music scene for half a century, his career a testament to the enduring appeal of well-played, graceful dance music.
+Charles Shadwell led his own orchestra from the 1920s onward, cultivating a refined and accessible style for the ballroom and the wireless.
+His long-running residency at the Hotel Metropole in London made his ensemble a fixture of the city's nightlife.
+BBC broadcasts carried his music into living rooms across the nation.
+His repertoire mixed sweet melodies, light classics, and popular tunes, all delivered with precise, unfussy charm.
+He remained an active presence on the British music scene for half a century.
+His career testifies to the enduring appeal of well-played, graceful dance music.
+He died in 1979.

 1883–1900